React Amsterdam is a celebration of good things coming together:

 Mark your calendars for the biggest React community event.

-Same as last year, day before the main event, we'll host a training day, with three workshops on advanced React and State Management as well as a crash course on React Native.
+Same as last year, days before (and after) the main event, we'll host a training day, with three workshops on advanced React and State Management as well as a crash course on React Native.

 Feel The Vibes